Here’s all you need to know about freezing garlic. Learn the most popular methods of freezing this aromatic and choose one that meets your needs.

 - In the fridge.
 This option works well no matter which freezing method you’ve chosen.
-The only downside is you need about an hour or two for the aromatic to defrost.
+The only downside is you need a couple of hours (or even overnight) for the aromatic to defrost.

 - On the counter.
-This one works best for frozen bulbs or whole cloves.
-You remove as many cloves as you need, and slice them (that’s a bit difficult because they’re frozen solid) so they thaw faster.
+This one works well for whole cloves.
+You remove as many cloves as you need and slice them (that’s a bit difficult because they’re frozen solid) so they thaw faster.
 After 10 to 20 minutes, the slices should be soft enough for further refinement: mincing, crushing, or using a garlic press.
 Remember that this isn’t an option for garlic puree with oil.

 - Throw it in frozen.
-If you froze your garlic chopped or pureed, often, you can add it directly to the dish you’re cooking without worrying about defrosting it first.
+If you freeze your garlic chopped or pureed, often, you can add it directly to the dish you’re cooking without worrying about defrosting it first.

 Remember that it’s best to use the defrosted garlic as soon as possible.
-That means you should thaw only as much as you need for the next dish (that’s what I do), or for the next couple of days tops.
+That means you should thaw only as much as you need for the next dish (that’s what I do) or for the next couple of days.

-Defrosted garlic cloves are quite soft, and might be a bit difficult to process using a garlic press.
+Defrosted garlic cloves are pretty soft and might be difficult to process using a garlic press.
 The flesh slips through any cracks it can find.